zeus-health/ctw-component-library/.changeset/chilly-berries-lie.md

 "@zus-health/ctw-component-library": patch
 ---

 Distinguish builder and outside data in allergy component.
+Add "Dismiss" and "Mark as Read" functionality to allergy component.